- The city of Miami is an international economic hub offering a vibrant culture and good quality of life for its residents.

 Do you need to shift your work to a different group?
 Is there training you can get before you make the move?
 Talk to the human resources department only after you’ve got the details squared away.

-If you’re not able to handle this on your own or you want the help of someone who knows staffing for legal professionals, you might work with a recruiter instead.
+If you’re not able to handle this on your own or you want the help of someone who knows staffing for legal professionals, you might want to take your lawyer resume to a recruiter instead.
 An attorney search can be overwhelming when seeking a full-time role.
 The right attorney recruiting firm, however, knows the lay of the land and can use their headhunting process to find you the perfect fit.
-Miami legal recruiters and headhunters can help you wth attorney placement in the right place.
+Miami legal recruiters and headhunters can help you with attorney placement in the right place.
 Whether it’s in-house counsel you’re seeking or a job as an associate attorney, a headhunter can help.
 There are many open attorney jobs and you just need the right recruiter to help you pinpoint your next opportunity.

 Examples of lawyers who work with legal recruiters in Miami